spigmworkshopv3/spigmworkshopv3.github.io/_pages/call.md

 * Review deadline: September 18, 2025
 * Accept / Reject notification date: September 22, 2025
 * Workshop data: December 6th / 7th, 2025

+## Details

+*   **Formatting Instructions**: We solicit 4-to-8-page workshop papers (with unlimited references and appendix) following NeurIPS 2025 main conference paper template.
+The maximum size of submissions is 50 MB.
+While your submission can contain a supplement or appendix, please note that reviewers are not obliged to review supplementary material.
+*   **Reviews**: The review process will be double-blind.
+All **submissions must be anonymized** and the leakage of any identification information is prohibited.

 <!--